1. Blog

 How effectively we communicate with those around us determines our impact.

 In a world where our senses are being bombarded from every angle, getting the message through to others in the way that we intend is far from easy.
-Efficient communication skills therefore lie at the heart of every great resume story, but there is a certain subtlety to the art of communication.
+Efficient communication skills therefore lie at the heart of every great resume story, but there is certain subtlety to the art of communication.

 Different situations demand varying approaches.
 When you are looking to hire someone, scanning their resume for the sorts of communication skills that will work best in your company (and industry) is a key consideration.